Available Now

 For years, Matthew has been guiding domestic and overseas clients through the ever-treacherous waters of the Canadian tax ocean.
 From individuals and high-net-worth families to foreign corporations, Matthew provides practical, no-fluff solutions to fulfill the needs of his clients.
 A firm believer in balance, Matthew does not merely provide for a tax solution, he provides a solution that works for his clients.

 Yes.
-Upon completion, you will receive a verifiable CPD certificate indicating all instructional learning hours and required details.
+You will receive a verifiable CPD certificate for 2.5 hours of instructional learning upon completion.

 CPD Hours 2.5 Hours